University of North Alabama: Athletics

 UNA operated a collegiate athletic program in NCAA Division II's Gulf South Conference for almost fifty years as a founding member of the conference.
 The North Alabama Lions football, men's basketball, women's volleyball, and softball teams have each won national championships.

 UNA operates 14 varsity teams, which have collected more than 40 conference championships, dozens of No. 1 national rankings and seven national titles.
+It also possesses the oldest costume mascot program in the state of Alabama.

 As of July 1, 2018, UNA began its transition to Division I as a member of the ASUN Conference in 2018.
-Since the ASUN does not sponsor football, the football team will become an independent in the second level of D-I football, the Football Championship Subdivision, at the same time.
-The following year, UNA will become a football-only member of the FCS Big South Conference.
+Because the ASUN did not sponsor football at the time, the football team became an independent in the second level of D-I football, the Football Championship Subdivision, at the same time.
+The following year, UNA became a football-only member of the FCS Big South Conference.
+The Lions remained in Big South football through the 2020–21 season, after which the ASUN entered into a football-only alliance with the Western Athletic Conference, which reinstated football at the FCS level in fall 2021.
+The Lions now play football in the successor to the ASUN–WAC alliance, the football-only United Athletic Conference.

 Greek life

 The university's embryonic Greek community initially was housed in O'Neal Hall, which was demolished in the 1980s to clear space for the construction of the Guillot University Center.